WRITER - FATHER - HUSBAND - BIBLIOPHILE

 The result was DeliverMe, my fifth novel (fourth published one), published in November 2018.
 It tells the story of Dave, a divorced father of two young daughters, who sets out on his first shift one night delivering packages, but makes a fateful decision at his first stop to deliver a package from an injured man to his "buddy" in the apartment building across the street.
 This turns out to be a poor choice, and sends Dave on a very wild ride that just may cost him his life.
 Readers have been responding very positively to this crazy story, which currently averages 5 stars on Amazon reviews.
 I dedicated this book to my big brother, and I am thrilled with its outcome and reception by readers.

-Finally, last year I was able to realize a long-standing dream by finding a regular writing "gig" on the side, in
+Finally, in 2018 I was able to realize a long-standing dream by finding a regular writing "gig" on the side, in

 which I could write regular pieces on books and literature for a magazine.
 I discovered a new magazine

-which is published in my area, but read by readers around the world, called Silver Sage - a journal for
+which was being published in my area, but read by readers around the world, called Silver Sage - a journal for

 readers over the age of 40.
-The magazine launched in 2017 and covers a very wide palette of subjects, from
+The magazine launched in 2017 and covered a very wide palette of subjects, from